 COST’s mission is to strengthen Europe in scientific and technical research through the support of European cooperation and interaction between European Researchers.
 It also aims to maximise European Synergy and added value in non-competitive and pre-normative research.
-COST enables scientists to collaborate in a wide spectrum of activities grouped under nine key scientific Domains.
+COST enables scientists to collaborate in a wide spectrum of activities.

 COST provides financial support for cooperation efforts of scientific groups across Europe and the coordination of these research networks called “Actions”.
 The support will cover the costs of networking activities such as meetings (e.g. travel, subsistence, local organiser support), conferences, workshops, short-term scientific exchanges, training schools, publications and dissemination activities.
 COST does not fund the research itself.

-Short answer: From the European Union’s 7th Framework Programme.
+Short answer: From the European Union’s Horizon 2020 Framework Programme for Research and Innovation and, previously, from the 7th Framework Programme.

 In more detail: The Council Decision of 19 December 2006 concerning the Specific Programme "Cooperation" implementing the Seventh Framework Programme of the European Community for research, technological development and demonstration activities (2007 to 2013) (2006/971/EC) sets aside a minimum of EUR 210 million in Annex II.